Chrissy Teigen Hit And Run: Model Uninjured In Wreck, Driver Arrested

 “You just realize you have to give yourself time and understand that you push out a baby, and it took this long to put on the weight, and it’s not going to peel right off, and that’s OK.”

-Now, however, Chrissy is back in the modeling game: she will appear in the upcoming Sports Illustrated Swimsuit Issue – her first modeling gig since having her baby.
+Now, however, Chrissy is back in the modeling game.
+She will appear in the upcoming Sports Illustrated Swimsuit Issue, which will be her first modeling gig since having her baby.

-Fortunately, Chrissy Teigen’s hit and run accident was minor enough that it won’t interrupt her plans to get back to work.
+Fortunately, Chrissy Teigen’s hit and run accident was minor, and it won’t interrupt her plans to get back to work.

 [Featured Image by Frazer Harrison/Getty Images for DIRECTV]